Ahmed-ie/Tiny-Search-Engine/README.md

 # Tiny Search Engine (TSE)

-The Tiny Search Engine (TSE) is a simple search engine built as a part of the CS50 labs.
+The Tiny Search Engine (TSE) is a simple search engine.
 It consists of three main components:

 1. **Crawler**
 2. **Indexer**